vlad17/COS513-Finance/README.md

 * PRIORITY #1: Get training to run on ionic.princeton.edu
 * Scale the date-summary array in glm.py
 * Add another feature (number of events per day, N).
-Also check that lowering scaling by N doesn't make feature floats too small
+Also check that lowering scaling by N doesn't make feature floats too small  - handle N = 0 case
 * Cross-validation (see paper)
 * Adaboost (see paper)
 * Extend W2V corpus to have more words, add it as a feature